-The ultrasound examination itself is virtually risk-free in most cases.
+Most importantly, the ultrasound examination itself is virtually risk-free in most cases.
 It can usually be done without anesthesia or sedation and requires about twenty to thirty minutes to complete.
 A review of your pet’s medical records, tests, and a physical examination will precede the ultrasound.
 Patients are fasted at least 12 hours prior to the ultrasound to ensure a proper view of each organ system.
 Depending on the type of ultrasound, your pet’s ultrasound may be completed while you wait, or your pet may be admitted to our hospital for a few hours.
-If a biopsy is needed, sedation and/or anesthesia (brief) may be required.
+However, if a biopsy is needed, sedation and/or anesthesia (brief) may be required.
 Biopsies can be completed with ultrasound-guided instruments.
-The tissues are sent by overnight courier to board-certified pathologists and the results are usually received in three to five business days.
+Finally, the tissues are sent by overnight courier to board-certified pathologists and the results are usually received in three to five business days.

 All pets admitted for these procedures are first evaluated by a veterinarian who will examine your pet, the medical history, the feasibility of endoscopy, and carefully determine any ancillary tests that will be required.
 At that time, a written estimate can be given, and questions or concerns you may have can be discussed in detail.
 Pets are generally required to be admitted to the hospital for the day.
 Please fast your pet (no food; water OK) for at least 12 hours prior to the admission time.